-Symptoms vary between individuals, but the following are common symptoms of Irritable bowel syndrome IBS:
+Symptoms vary between individuals, but how do you feel when you have irritable bowel syndrome?
+The following are common symptoms of IBS:

 - Abdominal pain and discomfort

 - Excess wind

 IBS sufferers experience a combination of symptoms, with one symptom in particular occurring regularly or with greater severity.
 Symptoms vary from where they don’t really affect quality of life, to serious, finally prompting the sufferer to seek help.

 So the precise cause of IBS is unknown, but there’s general agreement it’s due to increased sensitivity within the gut.
 It can be very painful, not to mention depressing and stressful – but there’s hope!
 Hence most individuals with IBS use some form of self-treatment, with a proportion trying alternative therapies or management strategies.

 First of all there’s significant evidence demonstrating that the power of our minds, when directed appropriately, can significantly improve symptoms of IBS.
 Not only that, it can have a major impact on our psychological wellbeing and general quality of life.
 Hypnosis is effective in working with the symptoms of IBS and to sustain it’s effects over time.
 Stress although not necessarily a cause of it, is known to exacerbate it.
 Hypnosis sessions involve deep relaxation, positive suggestions and various imagery techniques.
 Clients receive a CD to take away to help ensure the most effective results.
 Associated symptoms of stress, anxiety and so on are worked on within sessions.
 Consultation and therapy are undertaken with the utmost sensitivity and respect.

 Indeed the National Institute for Clinical Health and Care Excellence (NICE) recommends the following.